-In short: We have identified unwanted behavior in the routing eco system that has to do with the propagation of BGP communities,
+We have identified unwanted behavior in the routing eco system caused by BGP communities,

-We are able to reconstruct that behavior in controlled laboratory experiments using Cisco, Juniper and Nokia routers,
+We are able to reconstruct that behavior in controlled laboratory experiments where we test Cisco, Juniper and Nokia routers,

 as well as the routing daemons BIRD, FRRouting, Quagga, and OpenBGPD.

-While it is well-known that intra-AS changes can lead to updates with no AS path change and even full duplicates,
+It is well-known that intra-AS changes can lead to updates with no AS path change and even full duplicates.

 While our observations base on router messages provided by RIPE and RouteViews, as well as on laboratory experiments,

 the root causes for observation B specifically, are hard to determine.

 We show, that BGP communities alone, when filtered at egress, can be responsible for this behavior, as demonstrated in Experiment 3.

 Junos, SR OS, and OpenBGPD (v6.6) detect duplicate routes (probably in Adj-RIB-Out) and suppress them, while

 IOS, BIRD, FRRouting (v6.0.2), Quagga, and OpenBGPD (v5.2) generate duplicates.